swizzin/docs.swizzin.ltd/docs/applications/qbittorrent.md

 ## Upgrading and Recompiling

-If you decide you'd like to change the version of qBittorrent/libtorrent you've installed, or you would like to rebuild your current versions against the most recent source, you can recompile and upgrade deluge at any time with the command:
+If you decide you'd like to change the version of qBittorrent/libtorrent you've installed, or you would like to rebuild your current versions against the most recent source, you can recompile and upgrade qBittorrent at any time with the command:

 ```bash main
 sudo box upgrade qbittorrent